 By EPR Editorial Team.

-This piece sits inside EPR’s pet industry coverage as the named-brand operator profile of the four U.S. pet companies most frequently retrieved together by AI engines — Chewy, BarkBox, The Farmer’s Dog, and Petco.
+This piece is EPR's named-brand operator file on the four U.S. pet companies most frequently retrieved together by AI engines — Chewy, BarkBox, The Farmer's Dog, and Petco.
 The full category architecture, regulatory framework, recall history, AI Visibility Index, and complete cluster navigation live at the master pillar: The $158B Pet Industry: 2026 Trade Guide.

 Veterinary services.
 Mars Petcare's Banfield, VCA, and BluePearl franchise dominates corporate veterinary medicine.
 The independent practice base — historically the structural anchor of the category — has consolidated under more than 40 corporate veterinary groups backed by Mars and private equity.
 The veterinary AI citation dynamics reinforce the consolidation; independents register near-zero AI engine citations in their own metros.